Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Difference (CD)

-Thus, CD captures a geometric difference rather than the arithmetic difference used in common fairness metrics such as Equal Opportunity.
+\begin{remark} [Connection to existing fairness notions] CD captures \textit{a geometric difference} in the error rates, as opposed to the arithmetic difference, commonly used in existing fairness metrics (e.g., EO).
 If the maximum error for both $P$ and $Q$ occurs at the FNR, then CD effectively captures the best possible FNR gap achievable by any classifier given the underlying data.
 Thus, CD plays a role analogous to Equal Opportunity.
 Both quantify a FNR gap, but while Equal Opportunity measures an additive difference, CD measures a multiplicative one.
 While these notions are not equivalent, they are related in meaningful ways.
 In the case of a fixed classifier for a single group, the relationship between the additive and multiplicative notion of fairness is monotonic.
 In the more general case, CD can serve as a rough lower and upper bound for the arithmetic-difference fairness metric (Theorem \ref{thm:lipschitz}) which can be tightened with knowledge of the error rates.
 In the following section, we empirically demonstrate that CD provides insight into the behavior of the EO fairness accuracy curve. \end{remark}